edysfy/Group_website/sysImp.md

 [27th feb - 10th mar]

-With the scope of the project and the basic functionalities required established, we began building our website.
+With the scope of the project and the basic functionalities required established, we began building our website proper, adding in the outlines of our eventual GUI, and crucially deciding on which map api we would use, and starting to implement it.

 Sprint aims: